Top Ten Animals You Can See in Antarctica

 The Elephant seal is the largest of all seals in Antarctica and, as you might expect, it's particularly exciting to spot one on an Antarctic expedition.
-Males can range anywhere from 1,500 kg to 3,700kg whilst females just 600kg to 800kg.
-So there’s a huge difference in size between the sexes – this is called sexual dimorphism and is so prevalent that sometimes females are mistaken for juveniles when they are spotted next to a male.
-You can find them throughout the Antarctic region – particularly on sub-Antarctic islands, and they are sometimes found as far north as the Falkland Islands.
-They are impressive divers and can dive for as long as 20 minutes to depths of 500 metres.
-Find out more about our Antarctica and South Georgia trips which allow you to see Elephant seals during their breeding season, browse our range of Antarctica and South Georgia trips.
+Male elephant seals can range anywhere from 1,500 kg to 3,700kg, whilst females are considerably smaller, ranging between 600kg to 800kg.
+This huge difference in size between the sexes is called sexual dimorphism and it is so prevalent that sometimes females are mistaken for juveniles when they are spotted next to male elephant seals.
+You can find elephant seals throughout the Antarctic region – particularly on sub-Antarctic islands, and they are sometimes found as far north as the Falkland Islands.
+They are impressive divers and can dive for as long as 20 minutes, to depths of 500 metres.
+If you'd like to see elephant seals in large numbers during their breeding season, browse our range of Antarctica and South Georgia trips.

 6. Snow Petrels

-Snow Petrels are arguably one of the smallest and yet most beautiful animals that live in the Antarctic.
+The snow petrel is one of the Antarctic's smallest, yet most beautiful, animals.
 They are pure white in colour – apart from their black eyes and beak.
-They are about the same size as a pigeon but they are fascinating because, even though they are so small, they are mighty and cope with the extreme Antarctic conditions and wind-chill.
+They are about the same size as a pigeon but they are fascinating because, even though they are so small, they are mighty and manage to survive the extreme Antarctic conditions and wind-chill.
 In fact, snow petrels are so hardy that they can live for up to 20 years.
-Because snow petrels are so long-lived, their population is extremely healthy; in fact, there are around 4 million of these birds in the wild.
-They lay their eggs from October onwards into November, and chicks will fledge within around 6 weeks.
-They can be found near open water – close to pack ice and or continuous ice around the Antarctic continent.
+Because snow petrels are so long-lived, their population is extremely healthy; in fact, there are around 4 million snow petrels in the wild!
+They lay their eggs from October to November and chicks will fledge within 6 weeks.
+Snow petrels can be found near open water – close to pack ice or continuous ice around the Antarctic continent.